Brighton & Hove Albion F.C.–Crystal Palace F.C. rivalry: Background

-After the final whistle, Mullery approached Challis to discuss the decision and was escorted off the pitch by police while flicking 'v-signs' and swearing at the Palace supporters in the stands.
+After the final whistle, Mullery approached Challis to discuss the decision and was escorted off the pitch by police while flicking 'v-signs' and swearing at the Palace supporters in the stands, one of whom had thrown a cup of coffee at him.
 The Brighton manager then allegedly entered the Palace dressing room, threw five pounds on the floor and told Venables: "Your team's not worth that."
 Mullery was fined £100 by the FA for bringing the game into disrepute.

 On 12 March 1977, the two sides met again in the league at Selhurst and Palace ran out 3–1 winners.
 A crowd of 28,808, nearly double Palace's average for the season, was present.

 That season both teams were promoted with Brighton finishing as runners up, two points in front of Palace.
 Brighton also changed their official nickname from the Dolphins to the Seagulls, in direct opposition to the Crystal Palace nickname the Eagles.

 The rivalry continued with the clubs meeting with the same objective and same managers in the 1977–78 season and 1978–79 season, this time vying for a spot in the top flight of English football.

 In 1978, Brighton missed out on promotion on goal difference, finishing in fourth place and well ahead of Crystal Palace in ninth, but the head-to-head battle continued the following season.
 Both of the league meetings between the two teams in 1977-78 finished level.

 Brighton completed their 1978–79 campaign top of the league.
 Palace, though, still had a game in hand to play against Burnley due to postponements throughout the season; Palace won the match, played in front of 51,000 spectators, and took the title by one point.
 For the second time in three years, the two clubs had been promoted together.
 Palace also boasted the bragging rights head-to-head with Brighton that season, after they had defeated Brighton 3–1 at Selhurst, a win that would prove vital at the end of the season, while the return game in February was goalless.

 The two clubs subsequently met in the top flight of English football in the 1979–80 season, and Brighton emerged with the bragging rights early in the season, by beating Palace 3–0 on Boxing Day 1979 at the Goldstone.

 Mullery states that the rivalry was fuelled by both competition between the teams and directly between the managers.
 Terry Venables, highly controversially, left Palace in 1980 for Queens Park Rangers while Alan Mullery left Brighton in 1981.